Show dining offers in

 Arriving at Sherbrooke Castle you may find it hard to believe you are still in Glasgow.
 The magnificent baronial building surrounded by sweeping grounds located in the leafy suburb of Pollockshields, feels a world away from the hustle and bustle of the city.

-Cuisine: Scottish, Modern, Bistros & Brasseries
+Cuisine: European, Bistros & Brasseries

 Sign up today for free and be the first to get notified on new deals.